Volunteering in Lesvos: Mental Health Support for Refugees

 Planting Seeds

-There is a verse in the Qur’an that says: “A good word is like a good tree, whose roots are firm and whose branches reach the sky.
-A kind word may feel small, but like a seed, it can take root.
-Even brief conversations can create something sustaining.
-While I hope that some words or gestures offered comfort, the love, resilience, and creativity I witnessed in the people I met left a lasting impact on me.
+There is a verse in the Qur’an that says, “A good word is like a good tree, whose roots are firm and whose branches reach the sky.”
+A kind word may seem small, but like a seed, it can grow into something lasting.

 Lessons on Trauma and Healing